 Our area is the heart of the historic California Gold Country.
 Grass Valley, Nevada City, and other communities have beautifully preserved the historic flavor from the Gold Rush days.
 Visit gold mines, homes of mining entrepreneurs, foundries, railroad museums and other mining museums.
 Grass Valley and Nevada City have received a Cultural District designation from the state of California acknowledging our unique history, cultural assets, and vibrant arts and theater community.
 Visit galleries and attend delightful theatrical performances.

 Located in the beautiful Sierra Foothills, hiking, boating, horseback riding and much more are at your doorstep.
 Local farmers, ranches, and vineyards provide organic and locally grown fruits, vegetables, meats, wines and more!
 Visit one of our many farmers’ markets for a delicious flavor of our community.
 The Visitors Guide provides highlights of these treats and more!

 Pocket-sized Visitor Guides and Calendar of Events are mailed free of charge.
 To request a Visitors Guide or Calendar of Events by mail, please call the Visitors Center at (530) 273-4667 or request by email.
-Visitor Information and Relocation Information can be picked up at the Chamber or view our relocation package online.
+Visitor Information, Relocation Information, and Phone Books may be picked up at the Chamber office.

 The Grass Valley Visitors Center is open 6 days a week.
 Hours of Operation: Monday: 11 am to 3:00 pm; Tuesday through Friday: 11 am to 4 pm; Saturday: 11 am to 3:00 pm.
 Federal Holidays: 11 am to 3:00 pm.